How Orchids Work

 Ophrys apifera orchid

-In order to pollinate, the Ophrys apifera, aka the “prostitute orchid,” copies the scent and appearance of the naughty bits of female bees to attract males ones.
+To pollinate, the Ophrys apifera, aka the “bee orchid,” copies the scent and appearance of the naughty bits of female bees to attract males ones.

 Lars Hallstrom/age fotostock/Getty Images

-I mentioned earlier that orchids are pretty smart, as flowers go.
-Although they probably won't ever learn advanced calculus or overtake man as rulers of the world, they have evolved in some pretty cool ways to ensure that they continue to spread and grow.
-You probably know that flowering plants rely on pollination by insects to spread their genetic material.
-Most plants offer sweet, sweet nectar as bait, as do some types of orchids.
-Other varieties, however, have developed their own means for luring pollen-spreading insects.
-Here are a few cool examples of super sneaky orchids:
+Orchids are pretty smart, as flowers go.
+Although they probably won't ever learn advanced calculus, they have evolved in some cool ways to ensure that they continue to spread and grow.
+Other varieties, have developed their own means for luring pollen-spreading insects.
+Here are a few examples.

 Advertisement